aws/sagemaker-pytorch-training-toolkit/README.rst

     pytest test/unit

-    # or you can use tox
+    # or you can use tox to run unit tests as well as flake8 and code coverage

     tox